-Last week, the Metropolitan police confirmed that its officers have started to use mobile fingerprint scanners, the 25th UK police force to do so.
+In 2013, the Metropolitan police started to use mobile fingerprint scanners, the 25th UK police force to do so.
 Initially the Met have 350 of these devices, linked to police Blackberry phones, which they claim can provide, in under two minutes, confirmation of personal details, warning markers and whether a person is wanted for a crime.

 The police can use these devices to take a person’s fingerprints, with or without consent, if they ‘reasonably suspect’ they have committed a criminal offence.
 The individual concerned does not need to be under arrest , nor does the offence they are suspected of need to be a serious offence.
 Once fingerprints have been used to establish ID, the police may decide to arrest, summons, give a fixed penalty notice, give ‘words of advice’, or take no further action.

 The police PR spin suggests that this measure is all about saving police time, providing a more cost-effective alternative to making arrests.
 But, given the history of ‘function creep’ in police powers, the use of portable biometrics testing could pose a serious threat to civil rights.

 While there is a theoretical protection in that these measures can be used only when a person is suspected of a criminal offence, in practice this is not so reassuring.
 Offences such as obstruction and ‘anti-social behaviour’ are so broadly and vaguely defined they can be used to describe almost any set of circumstances, not just those that are actually criminal.
 Existing police powers to carry out stop and searches are already frequently abused to obtain an individual’s name and address.
 Mobile fingerprinting used alongside existing stop and search practices could provide a de facto power to carry out biometric identification of people without any need for ‘reasonable suspicion’.